iras/JADE/readme.md

 # JADE Mapping Tool
 ### ver 0.3

-A brief Introductory Video can be found at http://vimeo.com/54445956
+A brief Introductory Video can be found [here](http://vimeo.com/54445956)

 JADE is a simple cross-platform data-driven dependency mapping tool written in Python 2.6 and using the library PyQt.
 It is available both as a standalone app and as Maya scripted-plugin (tested on Maya 2012 and 2013).
 The JADE floating tags are self-resizing